oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

   ![](images/400/DB_console.png)

 - You can now visualize the tables in the database, and execute queries.
-Of course this is an empty database for now, we will reuse this tool later to check you have deployed objects into the database via Developer Cloud.
+Of course this is an empty database for now, we will reuse this tool later to check you have deployed objects into the database via Visual Builder Studio.